Gluten-Free Waffles

 - Beat eggs

-- Add eggs, oil, and milk to dry ingredients.
+- Add eggs, oil, milk, and vanilla to dry ingredients.

 - Mix until batter is fairly smooth.